Call Today 310-453-1234

 Is surgery the answer?

 Here’s what researchers from Brown University say, “Accelerated rehabilitation has made recovery from (ACL) surgery more predictable and shortened the timeline for return to play (from ACL reconstruction surgery).
 (However) Despite success with advancements in anterior cruciate ligament reconstructions, some athletes still fail to return to play.”
 There may be short-term results, but in the long-term, stability of the knee becomes problematic.
-A solution that saves the biological ligament, like Regenerative Orthopedics is able to do, is the optimal way to go, because it repairs the underlying problem of instability and treats the whole knee, including the meniscus.
+A solution that saves the biological ligament, like Regenerative Orthopedics can do, is the optimal way to go, because it repairs the underlying instability problem and treats the whole knee, including the meniscus.
 (4)

-Instability of the knee after ACL injury or even ACL surgery will lead to the eventual breakdown of the knee structures.
+Instability of the knee after ACL injury or even surgery will eventually lead to the breakdown of the knee structures.
 The instability needs to be addressed.
-The abnormal motion that is caused by the ACL injury needs to be repaired to stop secondary pathology from the instability.
+The abnormal motion caused by the ACL injury needs to be repaired to prevent secondary pathology from the instability.
 Knee instability is the problem that needs to be solved, and no amount of surgery will address it.
 Regenerative Orthopedics do address knee instability.

 The Benefits of Regenerative Orthopedics for ACL Tears and Injuries

 Prolotherapy, one type of regenerative therapy, has been around a very long time.
-The treatment has long been associated with being effectiveness in treating joint instability due to ligament and/or damage.
-Over the years, research continues to prove its efficacy as a non-surgical treatment for joint and spine pain and injury.
+The treatment has long been associated with being effective in treating joint instability due to ligament and/or damage.
+Over the years, research has proven its efficacy as a non-surgical treatment for joint and spine pain and injury.
 (5)

 We also mentioned the research on the benefits of PRP earlier.
 That study and others, show the benefits of biological augmentation, using PRP and stem cells, to improve healing and a faster return to sport and activities of daily living for those with partial ACL tears.
 (6)

 It is important to note that if the tear is complete, these regenerative therapies cannot regrow an absent ligament.
-They can restore strength and stability for a partial tear, ACL damage, and other knee soft tissue injury.
-Additionally, for the highest success, the entire knee should be addressed and treated comprehensively in order to repair all damaged structures and prevent the development of arthritis.
+However, they can restore strength and stability to a partial tear, ACL damage, and other knee soft tissue injuries.
+Additionally, for the highest success, the entire knee should be addressed and treated comprehensively to repair all damaged structures and prevent the development of arthritis.

 Depending on the severity of injury, Prolotherapy alone may be recommended.
 If meniscus injury is present, Prolotherapy and PRP may be recommended.
 And, if more advanced degeneration and/or arthritis is evident, stem cell treatment may also be indicated.